 At PGY 2 level House Officers will require a high degree of supervision and support.
-Clinical supervision will be provided by the psychiatrist.
 This is to ensure that the House Officer is exposed to a training environment that enables successful completion of their desirable skills list throughout the run.
-In this model support/feedback and mentoring is offered to the trainee.
+In this model support/feedback and mentoring is offered to the House Officer.
 The supervisors will accept responsibility for direct supervision on a day-to-day basis for the learning needs and the provision of clinical care during the attachment.